orion1981/do-i-trust-trump/README.md

-## HOME
+## HOME PAGE

-- create an array that contains sources upon mouse click
+- create an array that receives sources upon mouse click
-- On re-click removes from array.
+- on re-click removes from array.
-- when submit check array length is greater than 3.
+- when submit (Get Started) is clicked, check array length is greater than 3.
+- sources should be ranked by user?
-- if so go to next PAGE
+1. if so go to next PAGE
-- if false should provide a pop up alert that says "pick at least 3 sources"
+2. if false should provide message to user that says "pick at least 3 sources"

--

 ## ISSUES PAGE

+- present issues only from users selected (Trusted Sources) and shows only highest ranked source blurb
+1. user can switch blurb by clicking on other source
 - populates join table for questions

 ## RESULTS PAGE

-- Uses arrays from questions on ISSUES PAGE
+- uses info collected from questions on ISSUES PAGE
 - returns true / total percentage

 ## FORM

 - to create ISSUES
-- ? are there any issues
+• Issue title (for database only)
+• Trump side: Position description
+• Trump side: Details
+• Sources side: Position description
+• Sources side: Individual source (ability to add multiple sources for each issue)
+1. Source name (cross-referenced to source list)
+2. Source blurb (quote or description) for each selected source

 ## Models

 - Sources
-- ISSUES
+- Issues
-- uses
+- Uses
-- questions   issues id:, users id:, response: true|false
+- Questions   issues id:, users id:, response: true|false

 - populate arrays for RESULTS PAGE
 1. You trust trump